franbsza/data-structure-exercises/README.md

 Welcome to data-structure-and-algorithms repo!

-I started this repository to training while I am studyng Data Structures and Algorithms.
+I started this repository to training while I am studying Data Structures and Algorithms.

 I am using some books by reference like